Long Bridge (Potomac River): Replacement bridge (1872–1906)

-1904 Railroad Bridge (Long Bridge)
+Current bridge (1904–present)

+Construction and early history

 In 1899, the Pennsylvania Railroad, owner of the Baltimore and Potomac Railroad (B&P) Company and thus the bridge, began to push Congress to authorize a replacement of the 1872 Long Bridge with one that would eliminate some of its well-documented problems.
 They wanted one high enough for sailing vessels to pass beneath, that could serve multiple carriers and end the problems caused by freshets.
 They also wanted a second bridge for non-rail traffic.
 The new bridge they proposed would enter the city on a viaduct and, with a tunnel under Virginia Avenue, eliminate all grade-crossings as well as connect to a new Union Station.
-A February 12, 1901 act of Congress authorized the construction of the new double-track railroad bridge and an adjacent Highway Bridge.
-The act also led to the creation of the McMillan Plan of 1902 and Union Station completed in 1907.
-In April of that year the B&P submitted plans for the railroad bridge to the Secretary of War and the board of engineers overseeing the project which were approved later that year.
+A February 12, 1901, act of Congress authorized the construction of the new double-track railroad bridge and an adjacent Highway Bridge.
+(The act also led to the creation of the McMillan Plan of 1902 and Union Station completed in 1907.)
+In April 1902 the B&P submitted plans for the railroad bridge to the Secretary of War and the board of engineers overseeing the project which were approved later that year.
+Also in 1902, the B&P merged with the and Philadelphia, Wilmington and Baltimore to form the Philadelphia, Baltimore and Washington Railroad.